About Us

 Kosuke Yasuda, Ph.D.

-As shown in the schematic diagram, “synthetic compound regulating a biological function” will be created efficiently by promoting collaboration among research groups of different fields such as organic synthetic chemistry, medical science, analytical chemistry, biophysics and life science.
-Furthermore, various research groups in the university are expected to join this collaboration.
-DDI aims to promote coordination within the university and active collaboration with research community inside and outside the country.
+As shown in the schematic diagram, “synthetic compounds that regulate biological functions” will be efficiently created by promoting collaboration among research groups in various fields such as organic synthetic chemistry, medical science, analytical chemistry, biophysics and life science.
+DDI aims to promote active collaboration within and outside the university.